maracine/Getting-and-Cleaning-Data-Project/README.md

 3. You may need to adjust the working directory in the Housekeeping section of the code.

 4. Run the R file.
-It will automatically load the dependant libraries, read in the data files, produce the necessary datasets, and will write the final tidied data into file 'final_averages.csv'.
+It will automatically load the dependant libraries, read in the data files, transform and generate the necessary datasets, and will write the final tidied data into file 'final_averages.csv'.